Opposition to mui tsai: In popular culture

 Silver Spoon, Sterling Shackles (名媛望族 (famous women of prominent family)) is a 2012 Hong Kong television drama produced by Television Broadcasts Limited (TVB).
 It follows the story of a wealthy family in 1930s Hong Kong dealing with tensions as feminist activists are pushing for women's rights seeking to rid the idea that men are superior to women.
-In episode 23 of the drama, a press conference is held where people voice their opposing opinions about the Mui Tsai system.
+In episode 23 of the drama, a press conference is held where people voice their opposing opinions about the mui tsai system.

 Effects of Anti-Mui Tsai Society in other countries

 Hong Kong

-In 1879, the Chief Justice of the Hong Kong Supreme Court wrote that the Mui Tsai system was no different from slavery.
+In 1879, the Chief Justice of the Hong Kong Supreme Court wrote that the mui tsai system was no different from slavery.
 The British government still did not take any action.
 The reason being, they feared it would destabilize Hong Kong society.
 During the 80 years of the colony's history, no steps were taken to try to abolish.
 When the International Covenant on Civil and Political Rights (ICCPR), Hong Kong began forming Human Rights laws around human trafficking.
-However, the Mui Tsai seemed to be neglected under the law due to the cultural influence of what it means to be Mui Tsai.
-Often seen as charitable to be Mui Tsai, targeting the system similarly to other forms of human trafficking proved more complex and difficult.
-Thus, intervention relies more on the anti-Mui Tsai activists and other NGOs.
-With Hong Kong's anti-human trafficking laws still being discussed in 2018, where Mui Tsai comes in between the current human rights laws and modern slavery acts in Hong Kong remains not entirely clear.
+However, the mui tsai seemed to be neglected under the law due to the cultural influence of what it means to be mui tsai.
+Often seen as charitable to be mui tsai, targeting the system similarly to other forms of human trafficking proved more complex and difficult.
+Thus, intervention relies more on the anti-mui tsai activists and other NGOs.
+With Hong Kong's anti-human trafficking laws still being discussed in 2018, where mui tsai comes in between the current human rights laws and modern slavery acts in Hong Kong remains not entirely clear.

 Britain

-The Mui Tsai system was a commonly occurring issue for Britain when the country had a wide spread empire in the Asiatic regions.
+The mui tsai system was a commonly occurring issue for Britain when the country had a wide spread empire in the Asiatic regions.
 In the 1920s human rights was becoming a topic of interest in Great Britain.Policies put in place by Winston Churchill, the Secretary of State for the Colonies, targeted social issues in British colonies.
-British news sources at the time kept mainland Britain updated on the status of Mui Tsai abolitionism in Hong Kong.
-Through these newspapers, the British public could identify Mui Tsai as a child slavery issue into the 1930s.
+British news sources at the time kept mainland Britain updated on the status of mui tsai abolitionism in Hong Kong.
+Through these newspapers, the British public could identify mui tsai as a child slavery issue into the 1930s.
 Soon after, the public would pressure parliament for more higher human rights standards to be placed all around the British Empire.
-Mui Tsai was known to be active in the British Crown Colony in Hong Kong Anti-Mui Tsai still exercises activism in these regions after separation from the British Empire.
+The mui tsai system was known to be active in the British Crown Colony in Hong Kong anti-mui tsai still exercises activism in these regions after separation from the British Empire.
 In 1926, Britain became one of the signatories to the International Slavery Convention under the League of Nations.
-The Mui Tsai issue soon came under international scrutiny.
+The mui tsai issue soon came under international scrutiny.
 Sino-British relations still discuss the state of human rights in China including human trafficking.
-However, government dialogue on the remaining Mui Tsai is sparse, and British Anti-Mui Tsai communities seem non existent.
+However, government dialogue on the remaining mui tsai is sparse, and British anti-mui tsai communities seem non existent.